bondhugula/pluto/README.md

 PREREQUISITES

 A Linux distribution.
-Pluto has been tested on x86 and x86-64 machines running Fedora, Ubuntu, and RedHat Enterprise Server.
-Solaris should also be fine if you have GNU utilities.
+Pluto has been tested on x86 and x86-64 machines running Fedora, Ubuntu, and CentOS.

 - In order to use the development version from Pluto's git repository, automatic build system tools including autoconf, automake, and libtool are needed.

-- LLVM/Clang (2.9 or higher) along with its development/header files is needed
+- LLVM/Clang 2.9 or higher until 11.0 along with its development/header files is
-  for the pet submodule.
-These packages are available in distribution repositories, or could be installed by building LLVM and Clang from sources.
-  On a Fedora distribution, these could be typically installed with:
+  needed for the pet submodule.
+These packages are available in standard distribution repositories, or could be installed by building LLVM and Clang from sources.
+On a Fedora distribution, these could be typically installed
+  with:

   $ dnf -y install llvm-devel clang-devel

+  See pet/README for additional detail.

 - LLVM FileCheck is used for Pluto's test suite.
 (On a Fedora, this is part of the 'llvm' package.)